kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 ### Topology

 A field in the Cluster object spec that allows defining and managing the shape of the Cluster's control plane and worker machines from a single point of control.
 The Cluster's topology is based on a [ClusterClass](#clusterclass).
+Sometimes it is also referred as a managed topology.

 See [ClusterClass](#clusterclass)